Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Method

 \subsection{Layout Generation Stage}

-{\bf Scene Code Definition.} Different from previous methods ~\citep{paschalidou2021atiss,tang2023diffuscene}, we consider not only furniture but also walls, doors, and windows to define the room layout.
+{\bf Scene Code Definition.} Different from previous methods ~\cite{paschalidou2021atiss,tang2023diffuscene}, we consider not only furniture but also walls, doors, and windows to define the room layout.
 We employ a unified encoding of various objects.
 Specifically, given a 3D scene $\mathcal{S}$ with $m$ walls and $n$ furniture items, we represent the scene layout as a holistic scene code $\mathbf{x_0}=\{ \mathbf{o_i} \}^{N}_{i=1}$, where $N=m+n$.
-We encode each object $o_j$ as a node with various attributes, i.e., center location $l_i \in \mathbb R^3$, size $s_i \in \mathbb R^3$, orientation $r_i \in \mathbb R$, class label $c_i \in \mathbb R^{C}$.
-Each node is characterized by the concatenation of these attributes as $\mathbf o_i = [c_i, l_i, s_i, r_i]$.
+We encode each object $o_j$ as a node with attributes including center location $l_i \in \mathbb R^3$, size $s_i \in \mathbb R^3$, orientation $r_i \in \mathbb R$, class label $c_i \in \mathbb R^{C}$.
+The concatenation of these attributes characterizes each node as $\mathbf o_i = [c_i, l_i, s_i, r_i]$.
 As can be seen in Fig.~\ref{fig:method_detail} (a), we represent a scene layout as a tensor $\mathbf{x_0} \in \mathbb{R}^{N\times D}$, where $D$ is the attribute dimension of a node.
 In all the data, we choose the normal direction of the largest wall as the `main direction'.
 For other objects, we take the angles between their front directions and the main direction as their rotations.
-We use the one-hot encoding to represent their semantic types, such as sofa or lamp.
-For more details on the scene encoding, please refer to the Appendix.
+We use the one-hot encoding to represent their semantic types.

 {\bf Scene Code Diffusion.} With the scene code definition, we build a diffusion model to learn its distribution.
 A scene layout is a point in $\mathbb{R}^{N \times D}$.
 The forward diffusion process is a discrete-time Markov chain in $\mathbb{R}^{N \times D}$.
 Given a clean scene code $\mathbf x_0$, the diffusion process gradually adds Gaussian noise to $\mathbf x_0$, until the resulting distribution is Gaussian, according to a pre-defined, linearly increased noise schedule $\beta_1, ..., \beta_T$: